Web-Development-Environments-2021/311178123/README.md

         Do not press the link.
 For some reason there is a bug in the FormSubmit system and the link does not work.
         The website will be open in a seperate link so you can just close the new tab that was open and continue enjoyinh the website.
-    2. The like button is floating over the menu.
-No matter what I try doing and all the css magic I tried doing it does not work.
-The reason from what I can see is that the button is loaded after the css and html had been rended with a different class name than the one the plugin mention (fb-like).
-As a result the css does not apply to it.

 ---
 ### The project is done by Eden Yavin